 The purpose of reassessment is to allow students to demonstrate mastery of course standards in which they remain deficient.
-Higher reassessment grades will replace the original assessment score, but will not exceed 85%.
+Higher reassessment grades will replace the original assessment score, not to exceed 85%.

 - Practice work is not eligible for reassessment. - Evidence of Learning work may be eligible for reassessment.
 Refer to the chart below for eligibility: